PowerTheKuz/DiscordAccountGenerator/README.md

 # Generate a account
 AccountGen.generate(
-proxy='', # Here u can use custom proxy - Leave emty for none headless=True, # Here u can make the program run in the background > Experimental option reapet=False # Here u can choose to generate a new account every 120 seconds, faster wont work!
+proxy='', # Here u can use custom proxy - Leave emty for none -Little glichy headless=True, # Here u can make the program run in the background > Experimental option reapet=False # Here u can choose to generate a new account every 120 seconds, faster wont work!
 All acoounts will save in Accounts.txt.
 )